 Getting enough rest therefore, helps to regulate blood pressure, restore the body’s deficiencies in addition to restoring your brain.
 During the day, the brain is extremely active.
 Sleep allows your brain to make memories, links and it helps you remember and process things much better.

 Sleep also helps the body repair itself.
 Your body’s cells produce more protein while you are sleeping and these protein molecules form the building blocks for cells to repair damage.
-Last but not least, getting enough sleep can help prevent depression because your serotonin levels are replenished.
+Last but not least, getting enough sleep may help prevent depression because your serotonin levels are replenished.
 Studies have shown that people with serotonin deficiencies are more likely to suffer from depression.

 EATING ON TIME